 Then, $ \Psi_1(\muu,\muo,\al)= \Psi_2(\muu,\muo,\al)=0$ is equivalent to conditions (\ref{eq:cond_1}) and (\ref{eq:cond_2}).

 First, we show that conditions (\ref{eq:cond_1}) and (\ref{eq:cond_2}) are incompatible with $\al<1/2$.
-(If $M$ was finite, this would follow directly from \autoref{thm:viable}.)
+(If $M$ were finite, this would follow directly from \autoref{thm:viable}.)
 Indeed, if those conditions hold then (for the rest of the proof, we will often omit the arguments of the function $\muh$ for brevity):

-where the inequalities hold because $\muu\leq\muh(\muu,\muo)\leq\muo$ and the equality is a consequence of (\ref{eq:cond_1}) and (\ref{eq:cond_2}) (their sum).
+where the inequalities hold because $\muu\leq\muh(\muu,\muo)\leq\muo$ and the equality is a consequence of (\ref{eq:cond_1}) and (\ref{eq:cond_2}).
 Because $\tau$ has full support, the multipliers on both sides of the inequality are strictly positive, and thus $\al\geq 1-\al$, i.e., $\al\geq1/2$.